useblocks/sphinx-safety/tools/sphinx-needs/features.rst

           ('rejected', 'Will not be implemented'),
       ]

-   .. error:: Invalid status used in a need
+   .. fault:: Invalid status used in a need
       :id: ER_SN_INVALID_STATUS

       If a need uses a status that is not defined in the configuration,